-This year's summer was exceptional for all avid travellers including us.
+The year 2020 was exceptional for all avid travellers including us.
 Speaking of our summer vacation, we hadn't many options where to travel.
-The pandemic situation due to COVID-19 in Europe was getting better after the spring but the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
-By flying to South Europe, where we usually spend our summer vacations, we would have had a real risk of getting infected and we would also have required to stay two weeks in quarantine upon returning home to Finland.
+The pandemic situation in Europe was getting better after the spring but the infection rate in many countries was still too high preventing almost everyone from travelling to sunny European beach destinations.
+Flying to South Europe wasn't a real option.

-The pandemic was well in control in Finland so we decided to travel domestically.
-Also, our Nordic neighbour Norway had a low infection rate of the Corona virus and that is why we finally decided to combine a visit to Finnish Lapland and to Norway.
-Driving with our own car was a very practical solution.
+We got an idea to travel domestically in Finland and visit Lapland.
+Also, our Nordic neighbour Norway is easily accessible from northern Finland so we finally decided to combine a visit to Finnish Lapland and Norway.
+Driving in our car was a very practical solution to implement this plan.

-We didn't want to stay the whole summer holiday in Finland so the road trips's destination, Tromso, was in Norway.
 Google Maps helped us in planning the driving route.
-We compared accommondation prices on a few hotel booking sites.
+We needed also places to rest on the way so we compared accommodation prices on a few hotel booking sites.
 For example, Booking.com has good a selection and affordable rates.
-The goal was to drive as straight as possible but based on the hotel prices, we made minor route adjustments to save some money.
+Our goal was to drive as straight as possible but based on the hotel prices, we made minor route adjustments to save some money.
 Our final driving route was Helsinki - Jyväskylä - Kemi - Kilpisjärvi - Tromso.
-On the outbound journey, we kept an overnight stop in Kemi, which was practically on the halfway to Kilpisjärvi.
+On the outbound journey, we kept an overnight stop in Kemi, which was practically halfway to Kilpisjärvi.

 First Driving Day

-It was necessary to stop every now and then.
-Driving long distance isn't safe without enough rest.
-Having two shifting drivers made it also a safe travel on the road.
+It was necessary to stop now and then.
+Driving a long distance isn't safe without enough rest.
+Having two shifting drivers made it also safe to travel on the road.